Legal Methods and Restrictions

 Pen-raised game birds may be taken on licensed hunting preserves from September 1 through April 30, including Sundays.
 A list of hunting preserves open to the public may be obtained at the Department’s Henrico office or online.
 A resident hunting on a licensed

 hunting preserve is required to have a hunting license.
 A nonresident is required to have either a nonresident hunting license or a special nonresident hunting (shooting) preserve license which is valid only within the boundaries of licensed hunting preserves.

 We Need Your Help!

 Grouse Hunting Survey

 The Department annually monitors fall populations of ruffed grouse by surveying avid grouse hunter success rates flushing and harvesting grouse.
 Grouse populations have been declining so we are very interested in getting more help with this survey.
 If you are an avid grouse hunter and are willing to participate please consider joining the survey.
 Hunters are asked to provide information on the number of grouse they flush and kill on a daily basis.
 In addition, we ask cooperators to send us some tail and wing feathers so we can estimate age and sex ratios of hunter-killed birds.
 All survey instructions and materials will be provided.
 The Department provides cooperators with a summary report at the end of the season.
-To participate, send your name and mailing address to firstname.lastname@example.org with “grouse survey” in the subject line or call 540-248-9360.
+To participate, please submit your name and mailing address using this form or call 540-248-9360.

 Quail Hunting Survey